CMPS-6100/lab-07-template/lab-07.md

     Any argument enclosed in single quotes should be treated as a single argument.

-    > Advise: Start small and work your way up.
+    > Advice: Start small and work your way up.
 Given the string
     > `"hello world"`, can you split it into two strings by appropriately
     > placing a `\0` character (to indicate the end of "hello") and
     > getting pointers to be beginning of each word?